 Drug information provided by: IBM Micromedex

-It is very important that your doctor check your or your child's progress while using this medicine.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
+It is very important that your doctor check your or your child's progress at regular visits to make sure the medicine is working properly and to decide if you should continue to take it.
 Blood and urine tests may be needed to check for unwanted effects.

 If your or your child's symptoms do not improve within a few days, or if they become worse, check with your doctor.